 Stephanie has experience with all aspects of the litigation process, including pre-litigation investigations, motion practice, complex document discovery, depositions, dispositive motions, settlement negotiations, hearings, and trial.
 She has represented parties in both private arbitration and mediation.

-Ms. Bedard is passionate about pro bono and community work.
-In 2019, Ms. Bedard received Kilpatrick Townsend’s Pro Bono Freedom Award for her representation of two Somali refugees seeking asylum in the United States.
+Stephanie is passionate about pro bono and community work.
+In 2019, Stephanie received Kilpatrick Townsend’s Pro Bono Freedom Award for her representation of two Somali refugees seeking asylum in the United States.
 She also currently serves on Kilpatrick Townsend’s Atlanta Volunteer Council.

-Ms. Bedard was recognized in 2021 and 2022 as one of the “Best Lawyers: Ones to Watch” for Commercial Litigation by The Best Lawyers in America®.
+Stephanie was recognized in 2021 and 2022 as one of the “Best Lawyers: Ones to Watch” for Commercial Litigation by The Best Lawyers in America®.
 She was recognized as a “Rising Star” in 2022 for Business Litigation by Super Lawyers magazine.

 Insights View All